What the study found

-Why the authors say this matters: The authors conclude that these results provide a causality-respecting framework linking curvature and horizons to transport and entanglement in 1+1-dimensional fermionic matter, where 1+1 dimensions means one space dimension plus time.
-They also suggest that charge and current correlators can be used as a real-time diagnostic of chiral transport.
+The authors conclude that their results provide a causality-respecting framework linking curvature and horizons to transport and entanglement in 1+1-dimensional fermionic matter.
+The study suggests that real-time charge and current correlators can serve as diagnostics of chiral transport.

-What worked and what didn't: The asymmetric wave propagation was confined within an inhomogeneous Lieb-Robinson cone, and the front velocities decreased as fermion mass and horizon radius increased.
-Entanglement entropy grew inside the causal cone and saturated in the finite inhomogeneous chain because of screening and dephasing; in dipole-dipole collision, the central bipartite entropy rose when inward fronts intersected, forming a bright ridge in the local entanglement profile.
-Charge and current correlators peaked at the front arrival.
+The paper reports that front velocities decrease as fermion mass and horizon radius increase.
+Entanglement entropy grows inside the causal cone and then saturates, which the abstract attributes to screening and dephasing in the finite inhomogeneous chain.
+In dipole-dipole collision, the central bipartite entropy rises when inward Lieb-Robinson fronts intersect, forming a bright ridge in the local entanglement profile; charge and current correlators peak at front arrival.

 Key points